 The School of Nursing will process any completed application received by the priority deadline and notify applicants whether they have been admitted or denied admission.
 While some programs may be willing to consider applications received after the priority application deadline, the School of Nursing cannot guarantee that late applications will be reviewed.

-Adding the Post Master’s Nurse Educator Certificate for Master’s Specialty Track and Doctoral Students
+Adding the Post Master’s Nursing Education Certificate for Master’s Specialty Track and Doctoral Students

-Students who are currently enrolled in a Master’s Specialty Track or Doctoral degree program at the Johns Hopkins School of Nursing and wish to add the Post Master’s Nurse Educator Certificate must submit a written request to the Office of Admissions.
+Students who are currently enrolled in a Master’s Specialty Track or Doctoral degree program at the Johns Hopkins School of Nursing and wish to add the Post Master’s Nursing Education Certificate must submit a written request to the Office of Admissions.
 A second program application is not required.

 Note: Financial aid recipients must notify the Financial Aid office when changing or adding a degree or certificate program.
 Those in F-1 status must notify the International Services office for a new I-20 to reflect the change in program.
 Students using VA benefits must notify the VA Certifying Official in the Registrar’s Office when changing or adding a degree or certificate.